xiewu/teleport/rfd/0194-selinux-policy.md

 SELinux has 3 modes, disabled, permissive (policy violations are only logged) and enforcing (attempts to violate the policy are denied).
 The SELinux mode will not be modified by the `selinux` subcommand, users will be responsible for enabling SELinux if they so choose.

+The `selinux` subcommand will have a `--dry-run` flag that will print what actions it would need to take to manage the policy if run normally and print the policy that would be installed based on the provided Teleport agent configuration file.

 ### Compliance

 To ensure the SSH agent SELinux policy is installed and SELinux is configured to enforce it, a `--selinux` flag will be added to the `teleport start` subcommand